GewoonJaap/MrFortnite-Google-Assistant-bot/README.md

-How to host?
+Why glitch.com?
 ------------

-I used [glitch.com](https://glitch.com/) to host this backend, Glitch is free and easy to use.
+[glitch.com](https://glitch.com/) is free and easy to use.
 There are zero costs included, and it's very user friendly!
+Your code is automaticlly being saved, and published to the live version of your app.
+Installing additional packages is very easy, because there is a package finder included.